pudelkoM/RaceChronoBleDevice/README.md

 # CAN Bus Data Logger for RaceChrono

-This project is a high-speed Can-Bus datalogger for a BMW Z4 E85.
+This project is a high-speed CAN-Bus datalogger for a BMW Z4 E85.
 It integrates into the onboard network and feeds data to [RaceChrono](https://racechrono.com/) over Bluetooth Low Energy (BLE).

+## TODOs

 ## BoM